ThomasSilloway/GodotModCapableGame/ai_coding_assistant/2024-02-28_02-mod-setup-isometric-2d-prototype/spec.md

 2. Create tools
 ```
 - Add a build.bat in isometric_2d_prototype root folder that does the same functionality as the build.bat in the flappy_bird_clone project
+TODO Next time - build.bat was broken, need to tell it to literally copy the other one and just update the name
 - Add a `export_presets.cfg` in isometric_2d_prototype root folder similar to the flappy_bird_clone project
+TODO: Export presets were wrong - it should be an exact copy
 - Add a `Build Isometric 2D Prototype` task to `tasks.json` to run the new `build.bat` from step 3
 ```